MakeraInc/CarveraFirmware/README.md

 - https://wiki.makera.com/en/supported-codes
 - https://smoothieware.github.io/Webif-pack/documentation/web/html/index.html

-**NOTE** it is not necessary to build Smoothie yourself unless you want to. prebuilt binaries are available here: Releases Page
+**NOTE:** it is not necessary to build Smoothie yourself unless you want to. prebuilt binaries are available here: [Releases Page](https://github.com/MakeraInc/CarveraFirmware/releases)
 # Quick Start
 These are the quick steps to get Smoothie dependencies installed on your computer:
 - Pull down a clone of the Smoothie github project to your local machine.